mattermost/docs/source/about/install-mattermost-for-microsoft-teams-plugin.rst

 .. tip::

-  Looking to :doc:`embed Mattermost within Microsoft Teams </about/embed-mattermost-within-microsoft-teams>` instead?
+  Looking to :doc:`embed Mattermost within Microsoft Teams </about/embed-mattermost-app-within-microsoft-teams>` instead?

-To install the :ref:`Microsoft Teams plugin <configure/plugins-configuration-settings:ms teams>` in Mattermost:
+To install the :ref:`Microsoft Teams plugin <configure/plugins-configuration-settings:microsoft teams (beta)>` in Mattermost:

 1. Log in to your Mattermost workspace as a system administrator.
 2. Download the latest version of `the plugin binary release <https://github.com/mattermost/mattermost-plugin-msteams/releases>`__, compatible with Mattermost v8.0.1 and later.
 If you are using an earlier version of Mattermost, :doc:`follow our documentation </upgrade/upgrading-mattermost-server>` to upgrade to Mattermost v8.0.1 or later.